jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/sarbecovirus_diversity.md

 Last, let’s look at heatmaps for positions that differ between the GD-Pangolin and SARS-CoV-2 RBDs.
-We can see that 3 of the 6 differences are predicted to enhance SARS-CoV-2 affinity (2 of these also enhance expression, and 2 binding-neutral mutations also enhance expressoin), likely explaining the observed enhanced GD-Pangolin affinity.
+We can see that 3 of the 6 differences are predicted to enhance SARS-CoV-2 affinity (2 of these also enhance expression, and 2 binding-neutral mutations also enhance expression), likely explaining the observed enhanced GD-Pangolin affinity.
 These six sites are visualized on the structure in `dms-view` [here](https://dms-view.github.io/?pdb-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2F6m0j.pdb&markdown-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2FBloomLab_rbd.md&data-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2Fresults%2FBloomLab2020_rbd.csv&condition=natural+frequencies&site_metric=site_entropy&mutation_metric=mut_frequency&selected_sites=346%2C372%2C402%2C417%2C498%2C519).